Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Related Work

-In this prior CTG research, only ~\cite{dekoninck2024controlled-dist} show that their method is composable and achieves fine-grained control over multiple attributes at once.
-However, as this method requires composing multiple models at inference time, the inference cost is significantly higher than inference from a single weight-interpolated model, especially as the model size and number of controlled attributes increases.
-In addition, combining low-rank fine-tuning weights instead of probability distributions allows for more complex relationships between the models to be taken into account when composing them, which will likely allow for greater flexibility as the number of controlled attributes increases.
+As a result, among existing methods only DExperts \citep{dexperts-dist} and model arithmetic \citep{dekoninck2024controlled-dist} are composable and achieve fine-grained control over multiple attributes at once.
+Both weight interpolation and DExperts require fine-tuning two endpoint models for each attribute, while model arithmetic uses prompt-conditioned models.
+However, both DExperts and model arithmetic compose multiple models at inference time, so the inference cost is significantly higher than weight interpolation, especially as the model size and number of controlled attributes increases.
+In addition, our experiments show that weight interpolation provides more precise fine-grained control and less entanglement than these approaches over the range of intermediate models.